Director & Neurologist

 Occupational Therapy

 The role of the Occupational Therapist is to work with individuals to maintain their ability to participate in their everyday activities.
 Tasks such as eating, bathing, dressing, writing, working, and using the computer can become challenging over time.
-The goal of the Occupational Therapist is to provide evaluation, assistance, and education that enable individuals to maintain some level of independence while performing these daily tasks effectively and safely.
+The goal of the Occupational Therapist is to provide evaluation, assistance, and education that enables individuals to maintain some level of independence while performing these daily tasks effectively and safely.

 Interventions provided may include: